wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 #### 1. Beliefs / Philosophies

-- Belief One.
-- Belief Two.
+- People are for the most part, inherently good.
+- Cynicism is an easy trap to fall into.
+- Righteous anger is a dangerous and intoxicating trap.
+- Rights and duties are the same.
+(Eric Liu)
+- Political Views (ooo)
+*

 #### 2. Influences

 - Cool book here.
 - Cool person here. (e.g. Who are your heroes?)
+Maria Popova, Krista Tippett, P.G.
+Wodehouse,
 - Cool podcast here.

+Ray Dalio's Principles book,

 #### 3. Ways of moving about in the world.

+#### 4. Litmus tests, or questions to ask myself, or others.

+#### 5.